valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Authors Notes specifics
 Let's discuss the premium feature `A/N:` first.
 If you're looking to inject flavor into the AI's outputs A/N will be your first and probably most efficient stop.
 It is a worthwhile for the convenience, yet it's usefulness is not entirely restricted to premium users with our advice.
 What A/N does is it insert a line of text into the history the AI reads e.g. `Author's Note: Some details like mood about this story.` exactly 3 newlines up.
 On the scenario screen it has a 150 character limit, but the in-built maximum limit is 300 characters according to kim's LMI testing and community experiences.

 Discovering manual Author's Note inputs during dev testing and how heavily it affected output is why it was added to the core game.
 Even as a free user you can manually add Author's Notes into your story.
 With manual A/Ns you have more characters to work with, but it is doubtful that making a super long A/N: offers any extra benefit.
-Editor's Note is another interesting take on the concept by user gnurro.
 Research suggests that A/N: can be used to reinforce writing style even of well-known authors through repetition.
 It can also be used to change perspectives and the `focus` of the storytelling.
 These findings suggest that the prompt informs the AI what kind of writing to expect directly after A/N: has been invoked.
 Exemplified below is a medium-length A/N: with reinforcing that has been confirmed to be capable of producing outputs where characters break the 4th wall:
 ```
 [Author's note: This novel is esoteric and descriptive.
 Author: Terry Pratchett.
 Writing style:  Metafiction, in the style of Deadpool.
 Genre: Witty, talkative.]
 ```